Info: Jacquard Pattern; Available in 3 Colours; in Sizes Eur. 34-1/3 - 43 (US Women's 5-11.5)

 Please note, we are only able to ship footwear orders within Canada.

-There are two colour options for this model.
-One is named Sand, since the style of its elegant Jacquard pattern is reminiscent of a raked sand Zen Garden, and it has a light, slightly yellowish sand and lightly gray colouring above the sole, as shown above.
-The Blue model has the same pattern, but with various shades of blue colouring, as shown here.
+There are three colour options for this Italian-made model.
+One is named Sand, since the style of its elegant Jacquard pattern is reminiscent of a raked sand Zen Garden, and it has a light, slightly yellowish sand and lightly gray colouring above the sole, as shown in the first photo.
+The Blue model has the same pattern, but with various shades of blue colouring, as shown, and similarly with the new Fuchsia-coloured model.

 Upper material: Jacquard fabric